gracjanh/MoviesBookingReact/README.md

 This app allows user to book a movie.
 Tech stack: React.js, Bootstrap, Node.js, MySQL

+script.sql allows user to create database and insert data into tables.

 Log in or Sign up:

 ![image](https://github.com/gracjanh/MoviesBookingReact/assets/74767350/9fe7cbb5-677f-4baa-ac05-373a055a0965)